bozanbozkurt/A-simple-chat-bot-with-fasttext/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Special thanks to SOR'UN team in creating sample data.